 Despite the rapid evolution in neural network models for ASR - proposed models such as CTC-trained RNNs [37] attempt to replace the now-standard DNN-HMM acoustic model-, one element has remained constant across a variety of systems: a frame-level classification with a neural network using multiple hidden layers.
 One subclass of models is the so-called "hybrid" system, in which the GMM frame classifier of the GMM-HMM system is replaced with a DNN.
 Within this subclass, there have notable attempts in understanding how these systems improve recognition.
 [29] compared DNN-HMM to GMM-HMM systems by comparing DNN models to GMMs on phone error rate, noise robustness, and speaking rate, and concluded that DNNs are likely better frame estimators than GMM.
 A separate attempt - [68] - measured the ASR performance after each step of MFCC processing.
 Recently, [43] showed that hidden units of deeper layers encoded more specific phonemic information, while also stripping away seemingly uninformative properties such as gender.
-For deep Tandem [27] features, there was an early attempt at comparing depth in [73], comparing frame error rates of a three-hidden-layer MLP to one with a single layer and its effect on word error rate in noise-added conditions.
+For deep Tandem [27] features, there was an early attempt at comparing depth in [73], comparing frame error rate in noise-added conditions.

 My work adds to this body of literature by trying to understand if and how neural networks modify the statistical properties of the models we use for Automatic Speech Recognition.
-In particular, given that we assume speech to be a stochastic process with distribution $P{true}(O, W)$, and we represent this random process with a model with distribution $P{model}(O, W) \approx P{model}(O|W)P{model}(W)$, a natural question to ask is how well do our models match the true distribution.
-I would like to understand how the model mismatch - i.e., the difference between P{model} and P{true} - affects ASR performance.
+In particular, given that we assume speech to be a stochastic process with distribution $P{true}(O, W)$ , and we represent this random process with a model with distribution $P{model}(O, W) \approx P{model}(O|W)P{model}(W)$ , a natural question to ask is how well do our models match the true distribution.
+I would like to understand how the model mismatch - i.e., the difference between $P{model}$ and $P{true}$ - affects ASR performance.
 Unfortunately, direct access to $P{true}(O, W)$ is difficult, so I instead construct synthetic data to match the conditional independence assumptions of our models, and measure performance as we relax those assumptions.